Muddy-Branch-Alliance/muddy_branch_maps/README.md

 1. ( Optional / Recommended ) Verify the updates in the GeoJSON make sense compared with [`muddy_branch_greenway_trail_relation.geojson`](assets/Muddy_Branch_Greenway_Trail_Map/muddy_branch_greenway_trail_relation.geojson).
 2. Replace `muddy_branch_greenway_trail_relation.geojson` with the file you just downloaded.

-## Icons and Fonts

-All the map icons and text labels are rendered from assets in this repo.
-Instructions for how to access or modify these below.

-The original Protomaps assets were helpful in defining what to implement and how, documented [here](https://github.com/protomaps/basemaps-assets?tab=readme-ov-file).

-### Icons

-Icons are [custom SVGs](./assets/icons) created for this project and transformed to [sprites](https://github.com/mizmay/muddy_branch_maps/tree/main/assets/sprites) that match the Maplibre GL spec using a command-line tool called [Spreet](https://github.com/flother/spreet).
-Note, both the JSON and PNG are required by the renderer.

-### Fonts

-The map currently uses [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) for all text labels, accessed from [here](./assets/fonts).
-You can switch to any [Maplibre GL compatible font](https://github.com/maplibre/font-maker) by updating the `text-font` declarations [throughout the stylesheet](./assets/Muddy_Branch_Greenway_Trail_Map/style.json) and the stylesheet `glyph` [location](./assets/Muddy_Branch_Greenway_Trail_Map/style.json#L27) (if stored somewhere else).

 ## Reference Layers

 The _reference layers_ are everything on the map _not_ coming directly from the OpenStreetMap query above.